 An Italian Christmas Tradition

-Known as cucidati in Italian, these little treats offer citrus flavours and a spiced filling inside a sugar cookie dough.
+Known as cucidati in Italian (or cucciddati), these little fig cookie treats offer citrus flavours and a spiced filling inside a sugar cookie dough.
 Other names for them include Sicilian fig cookies and fig Christmas cookies.
 The word ‘cucidaci’ means little bracelets, and refers to the shape of the dough before you cut it into individual cookies.

-The filling typically has dark spiced rum or Grand Marnier or a similar liqueur.
-Some bakers prefer to use a splash of their favourite whisky.
-However, if you don’t want to use alcohol, you can omit this ingredient.
-Just add another two tablespoons of orange juice to make up for it.
+The fig filling for this Christmas cookie typically has spiced dark rum or Grand Marnier or a similar liqueur.
+Some bakers prefer to use a splash of their favourite whisky or even marsala wine.
+However, if you don’t want to use alcohol in the fig mixture, you can omit this ingredient.
+Just add another two tablespoons of orange juice, orange zest or lemon zest to make up for it.
+This Italian fig cookies recipe is very adaptable.

 The fig Christmas cookies are baked in strips then sliced into individual pieces.
 After they are completely cool, they are drizzled with a citrus glaze and pretty sprinkles.
 These Christmas cookies freeze well and they are also sturdy enough to travel, if you are bringing sweet treats to a Christmas party.

-However, don’t pack them into tins until the frosting is completely hardened between wax paper layers!
+However, don’t pack them into tins or an airtight container until the frosting is completely hardened between wax paper layers!
 That’s important!
-Else the frosting will get messed up!
+Otherwise the frosting will get messed up!
 In fact, many people don’t frost these until just before serving.
 So if you are serving these Christmas cookies at home, you might want to do it that way.

 Figs: The Star of the Show